intel-analytics/ipex-llm/python/orca/example/learn/pytorch/super_resolution/README.md

 python super_resolution.py --cluster_mode yarn
 ```

-You can run this example with bigdl backend (default) or torch_distributed backend.
+You can run this example with bigdl backend (default), torch_distributed backend, or spark backend.

 - Run with bigdl backend:
 ```bash